ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Content type Group limitation

-The Content Type Group (`UserGroup`) limitation specifies that only users with at least one common *direct* user Group with the owner of content get the selected access right.
+The Content Type Group (`UserGroup`) limitation specifies that only users with at least one common *direct* user group with the owner of content get the selected access right.

 ### Possible values